Overview

 Important Note

-How to Use Load Diagrams
+How to Use the Load Diagrams

-Step 1: Determine Load Type
+Step 1: Determine the Load Type

 - Fa - Axial load [kN]

-- M - Tilting moment [kNm]
+- MK - Tilting moment [kNm]

 Load Diagram Legend

-Fig: AXRY static limiting load diagram example
+Fig: Example of an AXRY static limiting load diagram

-| MK | Maximum tilting moment [kNm] |
+- MK: Maximum tilting moment [kNm]

-| Fa | Axial load [kN] |
+- Fa: Axial load [kN]

 Load Diagrams by Size